 about 1 year ago

-We encourage interested applicants to apply immediately to be considered for short listing.
-Alternatively should you require further information or wish to discuss your suitability before applying please contact Mark Bladen in our London office for a confidential discussion.
+We encourage interested applicants to apply immediately to be considered for shortlisting.
+Alternatively should you require further information or wish to discuss your suitability before applying please contact Leah Edgar in our Manchester office for a confidential discussion.

 Sellick Partnership is a market-leading professional services recruitment specialist operating across the UK.
 Over the years we have built up an enviable relationship with employers and our expert team of consultants boast up-to-date market knowledge and a strong reputation making Sellick Partnership best placed to help you.